hoodiecrow/ConsTcl/README.md

 ### Binding forms

 The binding forms are not fundamental the way the earlier nine forms are.
-They are an application of the procedure definition form.
+They are an application of a combination of the procedure definition form and a procedure call.
 But their use is sufficiently distinguished to earn them their own heading.

 `` special-let `` rewrites the named `` let `` and `regular' `` let `` forms.
 They are ultimately rewritten to `` lambda `` constructs and evaluated as such.